RACV Logo

 Day 3: Aswan

 Catch a morning flight to Aswan – Egypt’s southernmost city.
-Check into your hotel, then travel to Philae Island and visit the beautiful Temple of Isis – the goddess of health, marriage and wisdom – rescued from the rising waters of the Nile and relocated here.
+Check into your hotel, then travel to Philae Island and visit the Temple of Isis – the goddess of health, marriage and wisdom – rescued from the rising waters of the Nile and relocated here.
 Your leader will share stories of the history and changing landscape of the island.
 Then, take a boat to a Nubian village on an island in the middle of the Nile.
 Walk through the village before sitting down to dinner with a local Nubian family in their home.
 Enjoy traditional Nubian food, swap stories with your friendly hosts and gain a unique perspective into their way of life.

 Day 4: Aswan - Nile Cruise

 After breakfast, you may like to take a stroll around Aswan or join an optional tour of Abu Simbel – a temple complex that was dismantled and moved to make way for the Aswan High Dam.
 Board a Nile riverboat – your Feature Stay accommodation for the next three nights!
 Travelling by riverboat allows you to get to the heart of each destination while ensuring the journeys in between are every bit as interesting.
-In the afternoon, board a traditional felucca sailing boat where you can sit back and relax with some drinks as the sun sets over your beautiful surroundings.
+In the afternoon, board a traditional felucca sailing boat where you can sit back and relax with some drinks as the sun sets over your surroundings.
 Return to your riverboat for dinner.

 Day 5: Nile Cruise - Edfu